Subchapter 5. Electrical Safety Orders

 Transformer Secondary Winding.
 The winding on the energy output (load) side.

 Vault.
-A room (including manholes) of fire-resistant construction, primarily used to house electrical equipment.
+A room, above or below ground (including manholes) of fire-resistant construction, primarily used for installing, operating, or maintaining electrical equipment or cable.

 Voltage.